nhusher/blog/_posts/2022-12-07-regents-punch.md

   </ol>
 </div>

-The recipe is very flexible and scales down well.
-The image above is a half recipe split between two ~30oz bottles.
+The recipe is very flexible and scales down well, and I usually make a half recipe.
 In addition, I make the following modifications:

 * I use fresh juice when I can.
 Six lemons and four oranges will cover the lemon and orange juice requirements.
 In addition, the lemon and orange peels go into the oleo saccharum.
 In a future year I will try making my own pineapple juice.
 * For additional holiday flavors, I steep some caffeine-free rooibos chai in addition to or instead of the green tea.